JDTAY87/horsies-go-racing/README.md

 Place the mp3 and png files in the program directory.

 ## Attribution
-gallop.mp3 found under CC0 license on freesound.org
+gallop.mp3 by HebronTheatre found under CC0 license on freesound.org
 jfont.png and horsie.png by JDTAY87